-If you are curious opening this domain “fonts.googleapis.com” in a browser window you will see a 404 error message since this is not an accessible domain as you may think.
+If you are curious about this domain “fonts.googleapis.com”, open it in browser window.
+You will see a 404 not found error message since this is not an accessible domain as you may think.

-Whenever your site or the page you view uses any of the Google fonts then the browser will try to download the required fonts from Google servers and show the message in the status bar “Waiting for fonts.googleapis.com”.
+Whenever you view a webpage that uses any of the Google fonts then the browser will try to download the required fonts from Google servers.
+The browser shows a message “Waiting for fonts.googleapis.com” in the status bar till the time the fonts are completely loaded to local cache.
 The API request is sent using <link> tag in the web page’s CSS.
 You can check this by looking into the page source.
 For example, in Google Chrome right click on the page and click view page source option.

 Why Page is Loading Very Slow When Using Google Fonts?

-Assume the site’s theme uses Google fonts and there are five different plugins installed in the site also using Google fonts for different font families.
+Every website has a base theme and additional plugins or widgets.
+Assume the site’s theme uses Google fonts and there are five different plugins installed on the site also use different Google font families.
 When a page of this site is loaded, there will be six calls to fonts.googleapis.com domain in order to download font files from Google servers.
+There will be additional downloads if there are different sizes of the fonts needed for the site.
 This is the reason for the page getting struck up in a browser till the time of downloading all required fonts.

 Most of the browsers like Google Chrome display the page content, only after downloading the required fonts.
-Hence you may not see any content till the time the font download is completed.
-(Firefox uses different method, first display the content using default browser’s font and then render the display once the required fonts are downloaded).
+Hence you may not see any content till the time the browser completes the fonts download (Firefox uses different method, first display the content using default browser’s font and then render the display once the required fonts are downloaded).

 Besides fonts download there could also be other reasons for the delayed loading as listed below: